 In addition to defining the environmental baseline, CEQA requires analysis of the No Project Alternative, which represents existing environmental conditions and what would be reasonably expected to occur in the foreseeable future if the Project were not implemented.
-Because the existing conditions present in the 2020 environmental baseline are assumed to continue, the No Project Alternative is assumed to be the same except for climate conditions as a result of climate change, as described in detail in Chapter 28, Climate Change.
+Because the existing conditions present in the 2020 environmental baseline are assumed to continue, the No Project Alternative is assumed to be the same except for climate conditions as a result of climate change.